yoonghm/whft_2018_Oct/tut/tut1_9.md

 A horizontal axis wind turbine has the following specifications:

-a.
-Rotor diameter is 40 m
+1. Rotor radius is 40 m
-b.
-Rated output is 2 MW at 13 m/s wind speed
+1. Rated output is 2 MW at 13 m/s wind speed

 Determine its power output efficiency at 13 m/s.
 State all assumption.